fbpx

 Check for zoning restrictions.

-Before you go into the functional details, you must first figure out if it’s even legal to build a home on a plot of vacant land.
+Before you go into the functional details, you must first figure out if it’s even legal to build a home on vacant land with the local government.
 Working with a real estate agent will quickly answer your question.
-Your agent will search for land for you on the MLS, which will be transparent about the undeveloped land’s zoning on its main profile.
+Your agent will search for land for you on the MLS, which will be transparent about the undeveloped land’s zoning codes on its main profile.

 Research the soil type.